 Recently I surprised myself by eating something I never thought I would like: Squash soup.
 Yes, my dear friends I am/was somewhat of a squash hater.
 But, as a food blogger I need to give foods a second chance.
-I think this creamy butternut squash and apple soup made me rethink my anti-squash stance.
+I think this creamy butternut squash soup with apples made me rethink my anti-squash stance.

-That being said, she is letting me use her recipe, so today I get a break from creating, cooking, chopping, slicing, etc.
+That being said, she is letting me use her recipe for butternut squash soup, so today I get a break from creating, cooking, chopping, slicing, etc.

 And now for a history break: Butternut squash as we know it today is really a hybrid.
 It first made its debut in 1944.
 However similar types of squashes in the form of gourds have been found in the ancient Egyptian tombs.

 This time of year the farm stands near my house have tons of squash, as well as other wonderful Fall produce.

 Enjoy this butternut squash and apple soup as a main course, because it is filling and so delicious.
 Make enough to take to the office the next day.
 It heats up very well, and you just might be the envy of the lunch room.